 When someone dies without legal documents to distribute their property and assets, the estate goes through a probate process.

 Probate is a legal process performed by the county court.
-The probate process aims to settle the deceased’s estate, using either their Last Will and Testament or the state’s applicable law.
+The probate process aims to settle the deceased’s estate using their Last Will and Testament or the state’s applicable law.

 There are some issues with this, depending on the probate process to settle your parents’ estate:

-- You and your siblings understand your parents’ wishes better than the court, but you may not agree, or the court may deem your opinions not relevant.
+- You and your siblings understand your parents’ estate planning wishes better than the court, but you may not agree, or the court may deem your opinions irrelevant.

 - The probate process takes a long time.
 Property and assets could lose value during the process.

 - The probate process is public.
 Information regarding the value of your parents’ property, assets, and holdings will be available for all to see.